FriendsOfCake/CakePdf/README.md

 Many people mix both ways and dont get the expected results.

-### 1: Render as pdf (including forced download) in the browser with PdfView
+### 1: Render as PDF (including forced download) in the browser with PdfView

-You can create pdf view and layout files for your controller actions and have them automatically rendered.
+You can create PDF view and layout files for your controller actions and have them automatically rendered.
 Place the view templates in a 'pdf' subdir, for instance `app/View/Invoices/pdf/view.ctp` Layouts will be in `app/View/Layouts/pdf/default.ctp`